yufree/sfi/README.md

 intensity <- peaklist$intensity
 # injection interval
 idelta <- 80
-# time windows for a full seperation
+# time windows for a full separation
 windows <- 900
 # sample numbers in the files
 n <- 100